weiserlab/ambuj/stico.md

 TBA

-## Policy for intellectual property
+## Policy for Intellectual Property

 We are committed to open publication and open-source release of software and hardware designs using a BSD-style license.
 We will not seek IP protection for research results unless there is an overwhelmingly compelling case that IP protection is essential for the results to have an impact.